-This cast iron pizza recipe is perfect for a pizza night at home.
+This Cast Iron Pizza Recipe is perfect for a pizza night at home.
 Homemade pizza dough is cooked in a cast iron skillet for a super crispy crust, that is still soft and chewy on the inside.

 While they are not your traditional deep-dish pizza, they still remind me of the ones we used to get back in Chicago.
-This cast iron skillet pizza recipe would be great served alongside chicken wings, Italian beef, or penne pomodoro.
+This cast-iron skillet pizza recipe would be great served alongside chicken wings, Italian beef, or penne pomodoro.

 Jump to: